Information about the project 2016 – 2020

-The St. Olav Waterway is a unique international project aiming to create the first Nordic pilgrimage route that utilises sea passages.
+The St. Olav Waterway was an unique international project aiming to create the first Nordic pilgrimage route that utilises sea passages.

 The routes can be travelled in many ways.
 In addition to walking, visitors can kayak, sail, ride and bike.
 It is important that there are different options available.
-During autumn 2018 passages located in Finland will be examined in order to figure out visiting options available for special needs visitors.
+During the autumn 2018 the accessibility on the Finnish side were examined mapped.

-Spring (April to June) and autumn (August to October) are the best times to travel around the St. Olav Waterway.
-Weather is usually nice and suitable for backpacking.
-Ferries are not too crowded, and lines are short.
-You are free to enjoy the feeling of open spaces, quietness and untouched landscapes.
+Pilgrimages are recommended outside the traditional travel season.
+Spring (April to June) and autumn (August to October) are the best times to travel around the St Olav Waterway.
 The project extends the travel season of the archipelago, which is positive for locals as well.
-Pilgrimages are recommended outside travel season.

-Route maintenance is important also after the project ends.
-Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olavsleder i Finland rf – Suomen Olavinreitit ry) has been founded.
-The association is part of the Nordic umbrella association called Association of St Olav’s Ways that was founded in 2015.
+Route maintenance is important also after the end of the project.
+Therefore, a bilingual association operating in Finland and Åland called Olav routes in Finland (Olofsleder i Finland rf – Suomen Olavinreitit ry, chair person: Björn “Nalle” Öhman, honorary secretary: Andreas von Bergmann) has been founded.
+The association is part of the Nordic umbrella association called Association of St Olav’s Ways founded in 2018.

 The project St Olav Waterway (2016-2020) is a collaboration between eight partners: Åbo Akademi (coordinator), Novia University of Applied Sciences, town of Pargas, municipality of Sottunga, the Franciskus på Kökar association, the Pilgrimstid association, municipality of Östhammar and municipality of Söderhamn.
 The total budget for the project is 1 522 133 euros, of which the Interreg Central Baltic programme is financing 75 % (1 141 599 euros).
 Other investors include the Regional Council of Southwest Finland, the Regional council of Åland as well as project partners.